Purchasing & Procurement

 - Replacement of existing goods - disposal (will supplier of new goods dispose of old equipment?).

-- New service provider - check existing service, maintenance/contract provider has been given timely notice to cease service and avoid excess charges.
+- New service provider - check existing service, has the maintenance / contract provider been given enough notice to cease service and avoid excess charges?

-- Responsible disposal of dangerous materials and possible contamination - seek advice from the University Sustainability Officer firstname.lastname@example.org ensure paper audit trail.
+- Responsible disposal of dangerous materials and possible contamination – seek advice from the University’s Sustainability Officer; Dale Boucher, PH: 5327 8414, E: email@example.com ensure paper audit trail

 - Where goods are listed ensure removal from Asset Register.
-Contact: Finance Officer - Assets email@example.com
+Contact: Associate Director Financial Accounting & Systems, Peter Hicks, PH: 5327 9388 or E: firstname.lastname@example.org

 Once the relevant authorised person has approved all details of expenditure, the Purchase Requisition is converted to a Purchase Order.

-The Purchase Order is forwarded to the supplier as confirmation of the order.
+The Purchase Order is forwarded to the vendor as confirmation of the order.

 Orders should state that goods be delivered direct to the order requester’s receipt point.

-The Purchase Order should state that Supplier Invoices be delivered directly to the Accounts Payable section of Finance Operations.
-Failure to comply could lead to delay in payment inline with University payment terms.
+The Purchase Order should state that the Vendor Invoice be delivered directly to the Accounts Payable section of Finance.
+Failure to comply could lead to delay in payment in line with the University payment terms.

 Goods Received on Campus